"Survival Guide for 'Switching' from Windows to Mac"

 killall Finder

-The ~/Library folder is also hidden by default, but it's not a dot file.
-In Finder's menu bar, click Go and hold down the Option key to see "Library" in the options.
+The ~/Library folder is also hidden by default but isn't a dot file.
+In Finder's menu bar, click Go and hold the Option key to see "Library" appear as an option.

-Even if you've set Finder to display hidden files, they might not appear in upload dialogs in browsers, etc.
+Even if you've configured Finder to show hidden files, they might not appear in file upload dialogs in browsers.

-With the file selection window active, press Cmd + Shift + . again. macOS remembers this setting for each dialog, so they'll remain visible next time.
+While the file selection window is active, press Cmd + Shift + .. macOS remembers this setting for each dialog, so files will remain visible in future instances.

-While migrating from Windows to Mac can be confusing at first, mastering basic shortcut "translations" makes it surprisingly smooth.
+While transitioning from Windows to Mac might be confusing at first, it becomes surprisingly smooth once you grasp the basic shortcut "translations".
 Focus on these points to make it easier:

 - Train yourself to replace

-CtrlwithCmd - Speed up app launching with Spotlight (or Raycast)
+CtrlwithCmd - Accelerate app launching with Spotlight (or Raycast)

 - Adopt a clipboard history tool early